chudnovskyi/chudnovskyi/README.md

 </div> -->
 <h1></h1>

-- :telescope: I'm currently employed as a Software Developer at [Tyntec](https://www.tyntec.com/), working within the billing/pricing team.
+- :telescope: I'm currently working as a Software Engineer at [Kpler](https://www.kpler.com/).

 - :fire: My aspiration is to become proficient in crafting scalable and reliable solutions.